Dr. Bin He

 Postdoctoral Fellowship in Biomedical Engineering, Harvard University - M.I.T., 1991

-Bin He is Professor and Head of Department of Biomedical Engineering, and Professor of Electrical and Computer Engineering and the Center for Neural Basis in Cognition at Carnegie Mellon University, Pittsburgh.
-Dr. He has made significant research and education contributions to the field of neuroengineering and biomedical imaging, including functional biomedical imaging, multimodal neuroimaging and noninvasive brain-computer interface.
+Bin He is the Trustee Professor and Head of the Department of Biomedical Engineering, and Professor by courtesy in the Department of Electrical and Computer Engineering, and Professor of the Neuroscience Institute at Carnegie Mellon University.
+Dr. He has made significant research and education contributions to the field of neuroengineering and biomedical imaging, including functional biomedical imaging, multimodal neuroimaging, and noninvasive brain-computer interface (BCI).
 His pioneering research has helped transforming electroencephalography from a 1-dimensional detection technique to 3-dimensional neuroimaging modality.
-His lab demonstrated for the first time for humans to fly a drone and control a robotic arm just by thinking about it.
+His lab demonstrated for the first time for humans to fly a drone and control a robotic arm just by thinking about it using a noninvasive BCI.
 He has contributed significantly to neuroengineering education including editing the first textbook in Neural Engineering, and led multiple NIH and NSF training grants in neuroengineering.

 Professor Bin He’s research is centered around neuroengineering with focus to functional neuroimaging, neural interfacing and neuromodulation.
 His lab is developing noninvasive dynamic brain imaging technology for studying mechanisms of motor and visual systems, and aiding detection, diagnosis, and management of various brain disorders.
 An active research project is on developing novel techniques for localizing and imaging epileptic seizures from noninvasive EEG, MEG to aid surgical resection.
 Functional brain networks are imaged from EEG, MEG and functional MRI to understand brain functions and aid clinical management of brain disorders.
 A major thrust area of Dr. He’s research is to develop noninvasive mind-controlled brain-computer interface for aiding disabled patients, including developing novel engineering solutions using motor imagery, spatial attention, etc. and exploring the relationship between meditation with brain-computer interface.